srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 ## Lab Scenario

-After receiving your email describing the successful validation of the device provisioning and de-provisioning process using DPS, the management team is ready to begin rolling out the process on a larger scale.
+After validating the device provisioning and de-provisioning process using an Individual Enrollment, the management team has asked you to begin rolling out the process on a larger scale.

 To keep the project moving forward you need to demonstrate that the Device Provisioning Service can be used to enroll larger numbers of devices automatically and securely using X.509 certificate authentication.